ericeilertson/shortform_report/README.md

 # Format of the Short-Form Report

-What follows is an example JSON payload for a hypothetical review review:
+What follows is an example JSON payload for a hypothetical review:

 ```
 {